 If you are looking for somewhere new to live, here are some questions renters should ask.

-Today, one of the most difficult and overwhelming jobs among all is to find an apartment where you can live.
+Today, one of the most difficult and overwhelming jobs of all is finding an apartment where you can live.

 The one who had previously done it may better understand how frustrating it is.